BRENT BOOKWALTER

 GET TO KNOW ME

 Since I can remember, I have been building, designing, and problem-solving.
 When I was little, I would design many different creations with Legos, blocks, and Kinex.
 Sometimes following the instructions and other times figuring out what I can build on my own.
 During my 14th year, I wanted to experiment with flight and aviation.
 I began to design a rocket.
 I gathered most of the materials from everyday items in my house except for the main fuselage and rocket engines.
 My rocket successfully launched to 1000 feet, and a parachute was deployed.
 This allowed me to be able to keep reusing the rocket.
 This successful launch encouraged me to explore and do more.
 I dreamt of working with RC planes; I had heard of people using foamboard to create them - I gave it a shot.
 Two weeks later, I had a working prototype with a motor and servos that allowed the plane to maneuver in flight.
 Once I conquered electric, I moved into building gas RC planes with Nitro fuel.
 During COVID, I wasn't able to fly in public fields, so I decided to build a drone.
-This would allow me to fly wherever and whenever I wanted.
+This allowed me to fly wherever and whenever I wanted.
 I made freestyle drones, small, large, and all with cameras.
 I became obsessed with flying these drones with an FPV headset.
 I built a Windows computer with the help of research and videos to guide me.
 Working with my hands, navigating problems, and ultimately succeeding drives me to try new projects constantly.
 Currently, I am pursuing my bachelor's degree in Mechanical Engineering at The University of Colorado Boulder, and I continue to use resources to explore and create new engineering journeys.

 ROCKET, 14 YEARS OLD